max-cmoa/browsersync-reload-browser-test/README.md

 # simple-starter-theme

   A starter theme to teach how abstractions can make programming and maintenance easier.
-This project uses <ins>.scss file syntax Sass</ins> to make formatting easier to write.
+This project uses <ins>[.scss files with Sass syntax](https://sass-lang.com/documentation/syntax)</ins> to make css modular.
 Gulp has been abstracted to easily modify or add new gulp tasks.

+  Always remember these words: **Make one change at a time, save your change, reload your browser, and see if you change worked**.

 # Starting